FAQ

 I own some vintage books.
 Would you digitize them?

-• The MDZ does not accept individual orders for the digitization of foreign or private collections.
+The MDZ does not accept individual orders for the digitization of foreign or private collections.
 It focuses on the holdings of the BSB with the aim to provide retro-digitized content and scientific information services to the public.
 However, we often do collaborative projects with other institutions.
 In some of these projects we scan foreign holdings as well.
 The goal of any collaboration is always the online publication of content for free use.

 I own a vintage book.
 Could you estimate its value?

-• As the BSB is a public institution, we are not allowed to offer such services to private persons or institutions.
+As the BSB is a public institution, we are not allowed to offer such services to private persons or institutions.
 Please contact an antiquarian you trust.

-FAQ on digital preservation
+FAQs on digital long-term preservation

 Which properties are specified for a file in order to be suitable for digital preservation?